Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

   ))}
 ```

-Now that we have it, the only thing we are going to do is remove the drop from the column and pass it to the card (informing the column).
+Now that we have it informed, the only thing we are going to do is remove the drop from the column and pass it to the card (informing the column).

 _./src/kanban/components/column/column.component.tsx_